-Available in 1963 to Honours students only.
-A course of 90 lectures on other chosen writers of the eighteenth and nineteenth centuries, together with a study of Shakespeare's "Problem Plays" and Comedies.
-Except where otherwise specified, students are expected to read as widely as possible in the works of the following authors:
+Available in 1964 to Honours students only.
+A course of 90 lectures on other chosen writers of the eighteenth and nineteenth centuries, together with a study of Shakespeare's Comedies and "Problem Plays".

+Except where otherwise specified, students are expected to read as widely as possible in the works of the following authors, together with selected works of Romantic criticism:

-Defoe; Smollett; Gray and Collins, Thomson, Crabbe, Shelley; Hazlitt, De Quincey; Jane Austen, Scott, Thackeray, the Brontes; Carlyle; Poe, Landor, Arnold, Rossetti, Swinburne; Whitman, Emily Dickinson, E. A. Robinson; Boldrewood (Robbery Under Arms), Clarke (For the Term of His Natural Life); Meredith (Poetry and The Egoist), Hardy (Poetry and The Return of the Native); Mark Twain, Stephen Crane, Wilde.
+Defoe; Smollett; Gray and Collins, Thomson, Crabbe, Shelley; Jane Austen, Scott, Thackeray, the Brontes; Poe, Landor, Arnold, Rossetti, Swinburne; Whitman, Emily Dickinson; Boldrewood (Robbery Under Arms), Clarke (For the Term of his Natural Life); Meredith (Poetry and The Egoist), Hardy (Poetry and The Return of the Native); Mark Twain, Stephen Crane; Wilde.

 No text books will be prescribed.
-Students are, however, advised to purchase their own copies of the poetry, particularly; where available, the edition in the Oxford Standard Authors is recommended.
+Students purchasing their own copies of the poetry are advised to buy the edition in the Oxford Standard Authors, where available.